Nuclear power in the United States: Reopening

+Microsoft announced in September 2024 a deal with Constellation Energy to reopen the long-dormant Three Mile Island Nuclear Power Plant, securing 100% of its electricity output for the next 20 years.
+If approved, this would be the first-ever recommissioning of a nuclear plant in U.S. history.
+The plan faces rigorous regulatory hurdles, requiring extensive reviews from the U.S. Nuclear Regulatory Commission (NRC) before the plant can return to operation.
+Once fully operational, the revived facility is expected to generate 835 megawatts of electricity.
+The estimated $1.6 billion cost for reopening and modernizing the plant hinges on tax incentives for nuclear energy included in the 2022 Inflation Reduction Act.

 Nuclear power plants

 As of 2020, a total of 88 nuclear power plants have been built in the United States, 86 of which have had at least one operational reactor.

 In 2019 the NRC approved a second 20-year license extension for Turkey Point units 3 and 4, the first time NRC had extended licenses to 80 years total lifetime.
 Similar extensions for about 20 reactors are planned or intended, with more expected in the future.